Skip to content

 The IT service management process group includes incident, change, and problem management, to name a few.

 I often see people attempting to map a complex process on a single process map.
-This approach results in a process map that is difficult to follow and understand.
+This approach results in a diagram that is difficult to follow and understand.

-For example, I've seen numerous process maps with close to 100 individual process steps.
-The better approach is to break this down into six or seven high-level process activities, each with a corresponding process map.
+The better approach is to break the process into activities, each with a corresponding process map.

 High-Level Process Flow

-This use of a high-level process flow makes it a lot easier to understand and communicate the intent of the process.
+Breaking your process into activities makes it a lot easier to understand and communicate the intent of the process.

-This process level defines the detailed process steps for each activity.
+This level defines the detailed process steps for each activity.

 Process Mapping ExampleClick to Expand

-In the example above, we broke the Incident Management process into five activities (the tabs across the top):
+In the above example, we broke the Incident Management process into five activities (the tabs across the top):

 • Detect and Record